The Ultimate 2-Day Highlights Itinerary To Traditional Kyoto

 Yes, definitely!
 Kyoto is only a 20-minute train ride from Osaka.
 Many tour buses also travel from Osaka to Kyoto, arriving around 10 a.m.
 You can easily take the earliest train and get back to Osaka in the evening.

 But I recommend staying in Kyoto over Osaka.
 Kyoto has a more authentic vibe, and you can get to most sights around sunrise if you stay in Kyoto to avoid the crowds.
-But I suggest taking your 2-day itinerary to Kyoto to a 4-day itinerary trip.

 Where to stay in Kyoto?

 Kyoto is a city where you’ll be walking a lot!
-Even though the city has great public transport, it’s not as extensive as Tokyo.
+Even though the city has great public transport, it’s not as extensive as Tokyo’s.
 Some areas, especially the areas with traditional tourist sites, are still at least a 15-minute walk from the nearest subway station.

 The best area to stay in would be near the Gion-Shijo station area or Kyoto station.
-If you’re staying near Gion-Shijo station, you’re basically smack in the middle of it all!
+If you’re staying near Gion-Shijo station, you’re smack in the middle of it all!
 You can easily do a lot on foot, like Kiyomizu-dera, Nishiki Market and Gion.

 Kyoto Station is another great spot since you’re close to every line that connects everywhere in Kyoto and connects Kyoto to the rest of Japan.
 This is where I stayed both times when visiting Japan.